Solveig Hedengran was a much-loved actor who was active during the first half of the twentieth century.

 Having completed girls’ school Solveig Hedengran then attended Dramaten’s theatre school from 1929, where Stig Järrel and Georg Rydeberg were some of her classmates and one of their instructors was Hilda Borgström.
 Solveig Hedengran was the star pupil of the period of 1931–1932.
 She also undertook theatre studies in Germany and in France.

 Solveig Hedengran had already made her silver screen debut at the age of nine, appearing in John W. Brunius’ film adaptation of Bjørnstjerne Bjørnson’s Synnöve Solbakken.
 She played the title character as a child (portrayed in adulthood by Karin Molander).
-Solveig Hedengran thus became one of the first film stars in Sweden.
+Solveig Hedengran thus became one of the first child film stars in Sweden.
 In 1934 she also appeared in Tancred Ibsen’s film adaptation of the same story, albeit not in the title role, but as Torbjörn’s sister Ingrid Granliden.

 Solveig Hedengran was already somewhat familiar with the stage when she made her actual theatrical debut in 1930, appearing in the play Ungkarlspappan at Dramaten.
 Until 1933 she worked fulltime at Dramaten once she had completed her training.
 She then worked at various Stockholm theatres, including Blancheteatern, Vasateatern, Södra teatern and Skansen friluftsteater (open-air stage).
 Further she also performed at theatres throughout Sweden, and toured with the likes of Riksteatern.